-Smoke from a bonfire set for a traditional ceremony to try to recover a territory taken by the non native Mininco forest company.
-This rite is called Ngillatun and works as a connection with the spiritual world to ask for well-being, strengthen the union of the community or thank the benefits received.
-Collipulli area, Araucanía, Chile.
+Smoke from a bonfire set for a traditional Nguillatun ceremony to recover a territory taken by the non native forest company Mininco.
+This rite works as a connection with the spiritual world to ask for well-being, strengthen the union of the community or thank the benefits received.
+Collipulli, Araucanía.
 October 4th.
 2019.

 A forest fire near Bio Bio Region.
 Several forest company uses to burn their forest in order to renew their production, often they goes out of control causing huge impact in the environment and nearest towns, often most of them Mapuche communities.
 January, 2017.
 Between Maule and Bio-Bio regions.
 South of Chile.

 The living room of the Torres-Toro family.
-One of the sons, S.T (14) was shot in the leg by the police during a raid at this home in Pidima area, Araucanía, Since April 20, 2017 Silvestre lives with five bullets in his left leg, one of which is partially embedded in the kneecap and another dangerously close to the femoral artery.
-Araucanía region, Chile.
-April, 7th.
-2019.
+One of the sons, S.T (14) was shot in the leg by the police during a raid at this home in Pidima area, AraucaniÌa, Since April 20, 2017 Silvestre lives with five bullets in his left leg, one of which is partially embedded in the kneecap and another dangerously close to the femoral artery.
+Araucania region, Chile.
+April 7th, 2019.

 Riot police stands guard in a street during a protest in Chile, October, 2019.
 For the Mapuche community the National police institution (Carabineros) represents the physical action of repression ordered by agents of the state with political and economic interests.
 For decades, the institution has been questioned for its excessive use force and power abuse against civilians and Mapuche communities.

 A chicken hangs in a wall of the house of Fabiola Antiqueo(20).
 She was shot in her left eye with a tear gas can fired with a shotgun by members of riot police on May 12th, 2017.
 As a result of the impact she lost her left eye.
 Carahue, Araucanía region.
-Chile.2oth, March.
-2019.
+Chile.
+March 20th, 2019.

-A Mapuche cuts a piece of firewood after a traditional ceremony to start the recovery of a territory.
-A man cuts a piece of firewood after a traditional ceremony to begin the recovery of a territory.
-This rite is called Ngillatun and works as a connection with the spiritual world to ask for well-being, strengthen the union of the community or thank the benefits received.
-Aug,7th, 2019.
+A Mapuche cuts a piece of firewood after the celebration of a Ngillatun, a traditional ceremony to start the recovery of a territory.
+Also, works as a connection with the spiritual world to ask for well-being, strengthen the union of the community or thank the benefits received.
+August 7th, 2019.
 Curaco, Araucanía region, Chile.

 Brandon Hernandez Huentecol was shot in the back while immobilized by sergeant Christian Rivera who was sentenced to 3 years probation.
 Brandon still has over 80 lead bullets in his body.
 (He was impacted with more than 130) Curaco, Araucanía region.
 Chile.
 April 18th, 2019.

-A tree stands alone in a field near Collipulli, Araucania region.
-This area has been labeled as “red zone” due to the ongoing land conflict between the state, landowners and Mapuche communities.
+A tree stands in a field near Collipulli, Araucanía region.
+This area has been labeled as red zone due to the ongoing land conflict between the state, landowners and Mapuche communities.
+Collipulli region, Araucanía.
+Chile.
 April 18th, 2019.
-Chile.